modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-a-basic-gallery-management-from-scratch-with-migxdb/index.md

 </model>
 ```

-by clicking 'Save Schema' we should have our schema-file created.
-You can test it by clicking 'Load Schema'.
+by clicking _Save Schema_ we should have our schema-file created.
+You can test it by clicking _Load Schema_.

 [Read more about creating schemas](xpdo/getting-started/creating-a-model-with-xpdo/defining-a-schema "Defining a Schema")

 ### Parse Schema

-Create xpdo-classes and maps from schema by clicking 'Parse Schema' on the tab 'Parse Schema'.
+Create xpdo-classes and maps from schema by clicking _Parse Schema_ on the tab _Parse Schema_.

 ### Create Table(s)

-Create tables from schema by clicking 'Create Tables' on the tab 'Create Tables'.
+Create tables from schema by clicking _Create Tables_ on the tab _Create Tables_.
 This should create our table.

 At this time we have only one table in our schema defined.